ray-creations/ray-social-feeds-for-twitter/readme.txt

 2. Activate the plugin through the 'Plugins' screen in WordPress.

-3. **Optional Step**: Use the Settings -> Ray Twitter Feeds -> Ray Social Feeds For Twitter Settings screen -> In the "Settings" tab, update the "Consumer Key" & "Consumer Secret" with your keys and hit "Save Changes".
-Read the section below labeled "Generating Twitter API Keys" to know more about how you can generate the API keys.
+3. Use the Settings -> Ray Twitter Feeds -> Ray Social Feeds For Twitter Settings screen -> And click on the big blue button that says, "Generate Access Token & Secret".
+In the next screen, authorize our app to use your account.
+Once authorized, the **access token** & **access token secret** fields should automatically get filled for you.
+Now you are ready to display tweets on your site.

 4. Navigate to **Customize** tab and choose *Feed Type* as either "User Timeline" or "Hashtags".